22 Fascinating Pacman Frog Facts For Amphibian Lovers

 8. They Spend a Lot of Time Eating

-As mentioned, the Pacman frog’s eating habits resemble its video game namesake.
+As mentioned, the Pacman frog’s eating habits resemble those of their video game namesake.
 This frog keeps eating!
-It is known to have a voracious appetite and will eat anything that moves in front of them.
+They are known to have a voracious appetite and will eat anything that moves in front of them.
 It will be made into a meal as long as it is alive and within the Pacman frog’s range.

-While the Pacman is typically docile, it can quickly perk up when it thinks you’re bringing dinner.
+While the Pacman is typically placid, they can quickly perk up when they think that you’re bringing dinner.
 Some Pacman frog owners have reported that their frogs will even leap against the sides of their enclosure in their excitement to chow down.

 9. They Lie in Wait for Their Prey

-Since the Pacman frog is a terrestrial burrowing animal, it can typically be seen burying itself in mud or among a layer of fallen leaves.
-The only way to spot the frog is to find its eyes protruding from the earth.
+Since the Pacman frog is a terrestrial burrowing animal, they can typically be seen burying themselves in mud or among a layer of fallen leaves.
+The only way to spot the frog is to find their eyes protruding from their burrow.

-Hidden beneath the dirt like this, the Pacman frog bides its time and waits for prey to cross its path.
-When an unfortunate animal does, the Pacman frog will attack, using its powerful tongue and legs to pull at its prey while lunging at the same time.
+Hidden beneath the dirt like this, Pacman frogs bide their time and wait for prey to cross their path.
+When an unfortunate animal does, the Pacman frog will attack, using their powerful tongue and legs to pull at their prey while lunging at the same time.
 This hunting tactic is why the Pacman frog is known as an ambush predator.

 10. They May Resort to Cannibalism

-In 2015, an article was published titled “To Have a Frog in the Throat: Micro-CT Imaging Of Anuran Prey in Ceratophrys ornata.”
-In the article, Dr. Thomas Kleinteich from Kiel University, Germany, discovered the fully intact body of a frog inside the digestive cavity of a Pacman frog.
+In a 2015 study, Dr. Thomas Kleinteich from Kiel University, Germany, discovered the fully intact body of a frog inside the digestive cavity of a Pacman frog.
 So, it is not unheard of for these frogs to eat each other.

 11. Females Are Larger Than Males

-Some people expect that the male of any species will always be larger and more physically imposing than the female, but that is not always the case.
+Some people expect that the male of a species will always be larger and more physically imposing than the female, but that is not always the case.
 In the instance of the Pacman frog, the females are bigger.
+In fact, this is true for most frogs.

 Typically, female Pacman frogs range between 4 and 7 inches in length.
 As for the males, they only grow to be 2 to 4 inches.
 Due to the size difference, the females may try to eat the males after mating.